poig/Qc_book_list/README.md

 ### 🤯 advanced level:
 - [**The Cellular Automaton Interpretation of Quantum Mechanics**](https://link.springer.com/book/10.1007/978-3-319-41285-6) by Gerard ’t Hooft.
 A deep, mathematically-rich and controversial proposal that explores deterministic cellular-automaton models underlying quantum mechanics; excellent for readers interested in foundations, alternative formalisms, and research directions.
-- [**Modern Quantum Mechanics (2nd Edition) 2nd Edition**](https://kgut.ac.ir/useruploads/1505647831850hcd.pdf) by J. J. Sakurai, Jim J. Napolitano, talks about the important concepts that use in QC.
+- **Modern Quantum Mechanics (2nd Edition) 2nd Edition** by J. J. Sakurai, Jim J. Napolitano, talks about the important concepts that use in QC.
 - [**Lecture notes**](https://johnwatrous.com/lecture-notes/) by John Watrous, contains most of the deep-level content of quantum computing.
 - **Principles of Quantum Mechanics** by Ramamurti Shankar, it goes deeper into QM, instead of introduction.
 - [**The Mathematics of Entanglement**](https://arxiv.org/abs/1604.01790) by Brandao, Christandl, Walter, and Aram Harrow.
 Idiosyncratic and incomplete lecture notes on some of mit pet topics.
-- **The Theory of Open Quantum Systems** by Heinz-Peter Breuer, Francesco Petruccione, it explains deeper into how quantum computing work. [lecture note](https://arxiv.org/abs/1902.00967) by Daniel A. Lidar
+- [**The Theory of Open Quantum Systems**](https://academic.oup.com/book/27757) by Heinz-Peter Breuer, Francesco Petruccione, it explains deeper into how quantum computing work. [lecture note](https://arxiv.org/abs/1902.00967) by Daniel A. Lidar
 - **Alice and Bob Meet Banach**: The Interface of Asymptotic Geometric Analysis and Quantum Information Theory (Mathematical Surveys and Monographs) by Guillaume Aubrun, Stanislaw J. Szarek, use math like asymptotic geometric analysis(AGA) to explain quantum information theory.
 - [**Quantum Information Theory**](https://markwilde.com/qit-notes.pdf) by Mark Wilde, is a more theoretical aspect.
 - [**The Theory of Quantum Information**](https://cs.uwaterloo.ca/~watrous/TQI/TQI.pdf) by John Watrous, is focused on math and proof of the theory.
 - [**The Functional Analysis of Quantum Information Theory**](https://arxiv.org/pdf/1410.7188) - a collection of notes based on lectures by Gilles Pisier, K. R. Parthasarathy, Vern Paulsen, and Andreas Winter, it dives deeper into theory with math.
-- [**Introduction to Elementary Particles**](https://mikefragugliacom.files.wordpress.com/2016/12/introduction-to-elementary-particles-gnv64.pdf) 2nd Edition by David Griffiths, it is for advanced undergraduates who are majoring in physics.
+- [**Introduction to Elementary Particles**](https://onlinelibrary.wiley.com/doi/book/10.1002/9783527618460) 2nd Edition by David Griffiths, it is for advanced undergraduates who are majoring in physics.

 ### ⚛️💻 Quantum Hardware
-- [**Introductory Quantum Optics**](https://www.cambridge.org/highereducation/books/introductory-quantum-optics/FE693BC6459D0E6B48EFC5307665D054) by Christopher Gerry & Peter Knight, a clear application-oriented introduction to optical quantum phenomena for experimenters and engineers.
+- **Introductory Quantum Optics** Cambridge University Press by Christopher Gerry & Peter Knight, a clear application-oriented introduction to optical quantum phenomena for experimenters and engineers.
-- [**Quantum Optics**](https://www.cambridge.org/core/books/quantum-optics/08DC53888452CBC6CDC0FD8A1A1A4DD7) by Marlan Scully & M. Suhail Zubairy, an in-depth treatment of quantum light, squeezed/coherent states and atom-field interactions (highly relevant to photonic hardware).
+- **Quantum Optics** Cambridge University Press by Marlan Scully & M. Suhail Zubairy, an in-depth treatment of quantum light, squeezed/coherent states and atom-field interactions (highly relevant to photonic hardware).
 - [**Quantum Computing Architecture and Hardware for Engineers — Step by Step**](https://link.springer.com/content/pdf/10.1007/978-3-031-78219-0.pdf) by Hiu Yung Wong, an engineer-focused step-by-step text covering required math/physics and two main hardware platforms (silicon spin qubits and superconducting qubits) with worked examples and design discussion.
 There are [youtube playlist](https://youtube.com/playlist?list=PLnK6MrIqGXsKpkN3nL1OlxW6Gr6srYt0C&si=v0HhhqDnWkG89xG6) for each chapter by the author.
 - [**Principles of Superconducting Quantum Computers**](https://www.wiley.com/en-us/Principles%2Bof%2BSuperconducting%2BQuantum%2BComputers-p-9781119750741) — focused on circuit QED, Josephson physics, device engineering and system tradeoffs for superconducting qubits.
 - [**Circuit_QED_Superconducting_Qubits_Coupled_to_Microwave_Photons**](https://boulderschool.yale.edu/sites/default/files/files/Girvin_CQED_LES_HOUCHES.pdf) by Steven M. Girvin, it is experiment physics book of superconducting computing.
 - [**Hardware for Quantum Computing**](https://link.springer.com/book/10.1007/978-3-031-66477-9) — a broad edited overview of physical qubit platforms (ions, NV centers, atoms, superconducting, photonic) with practical hardware perspectives.
-- [**Building Quantum Computers: A Practical Introduction**](https://www.cambridge.org/highereducation/books/building-quantum-computers/6A73C509D3E0F5F0A566A11F6A566A90) — practical, lab- and engineering-minded text covering device constraints, measurement/readout and system integration.
+- **Building Quantum Computers: A Practical Introduction** Cambridge University Press — practical, lab- and engineering-minded text covering device constraints, measurement/readout and system integration.
 - [**Photonic Quantum Technologies: Science and Applications**](https://www.wiley.com/en-us/Photonic%2BQuantum%2BTechnologies%3A%2BScience%2Band%2BApplications-p-9783527414123) by Mohamed Benyoucef, volume surveying photonic quantum devices, applications (communication, metrology, computing) and integration challenges.
 - [**Integrated Quantum Photonics**](https://www.amazon.com/Integrated-Quantum-Photonics-Graduate-Physics/dp/3031857275) — graduate-level treatment of chip-scale photonic circuits, waveguide platforms and scalability for quantum information tasks.